agardnerIT/killercoda_tutorials/lifecycleToolkit/step2/text.md

 ## Expected Result

 Version 1 has an issue meaning the pods are pending.
-We will now use the Observability tooling to help understand why.
+We will now use the observability tooling to help understand why.

 ## View Observability Data